NikolaPedro/NFT_CATS/README.md

 # Launch backend

-To run backend in an activated environment, write this command:
+To start the backend in the backend folder, write this command:

 ```bash
 python main.py